 - One-dimensional Quality.
 The presence of these features results in the rise of customer satisfaction, the absence of those features decreases it.

 - Attractive Quality.
-The most innovative features, that create WOW effect, but risk being misunderstood by users.
+The most innovative set of features, that create WOW effect, but risk being misunderstood by users.

 - Indifferent Quality.
 Features that not affect customer satisfaction.
 E.g. Programming Language or Framework used to develop an app.